-The ‘first for government‘ solution was successfully pioneered and delivered by Ross Peacock, ECC’s Director of Digital Products, Services, and Cloud Solutions.
+The ‘first retail digital solution for government‘ was successfully pioneered and delivered by Ross Peacock, ECC’s Director of Digital Products, Services, and Cloud Solutions.

 The EtdB program was a NSW Premier and NSW Government priority, sponsored by Service NSW in partnership with the Customer Service Commissioner and the Office of the Small Business Commissioner.
 The EtdB program supports NSW small businesses which contributes more than $270 billion in annual sales and service income.